 Worries are usually accompanied by physical symptoms, such as fatigue, headaches, muscle tension and aches, difficulty swallowing, trembling, twitching, irritability, sweating, and hot flashes.
 People with GAD may feel lightheaded, out of breath, nauseated, and easily startled.
 Concentration and sleep problems are also common.

 Social phobia is characterized by an intense fear of situations, usually social or performance situations, where the risk of embarrassment is present.
-It can disrupt normal life, interfering with school, work or social relationships.
+It can disrupt normal life, interfering with school, work, or social relationships.
 It’s not uncommon for people with social phobia to worry for days or weeks in advance of a social or performance situation.
-Physical symptoms often accompany the anxious feelings and include blushing, profuse sweating, trembling, nausea, shortness of breath, racing heart and difficulty talking.
+Physical symptoms often accompany anxious feelings and include blushing, profuse sweating, trembling, nausea, shortness of breath, racing heart, and difficulty talking.

 A specific phobia is an intense fear of something that poses little or no actual danger.
 Some of the more common specific phobias are centered around closed-in places, heights, escalators, tunnels, highway driving, water, flying, dogs, and injuries involving blood.
 Facing, or even thinking about facing, the feared object or situation can bring on a panic attack or considerable anxiety, even when the person recognizes how irrational the fear is.